 But it will ensure that you are in Manali before it gets dark.
 If you stayed at Sarchu, even then I would advise starting early after having breakfast and you will take the same route back via Rohtang Pass to reach Manali.

 There is not much to write about this day except that this will be a long and monotonous ride back home.

 Return via Srinagar

 In case you do not want to add Manali to your itinerary and want to return via Srinagar only, then the plan will be as follows.
-Change will be after your visit to Tso Moriri, before this the plan will remain the same.
+The change will be after your visit to Tso Moriri.
+Before this, the plan will remain the same.
 Your Srinagar to Leh Ladakh Itinerary will then look like this.

 Day 10: Tso Moriri to Leh

 Spend some time at the lake early in the morning and head back to Leh via the same route that you took to reach Karzok.
-Another route that you can take for the journey is to take the diversion towards Polakongka La from Sumdo and exit on Manali Leh highway just after Pang in which case you will again be crossing Tanglang La to reach back Leh.
-I will advise to take this route because the road is good, won’t add much time to the journey but you will get to travel right through the amazingly beautiful More plains.
+Another route that you can take for the journey is to take the diversion towards Polakongka La from Sumdo and exit on Manali Leh highway just after Pang.

 Day 11: Leh to Batalik